How to Secure IoT Devices: A Comprehensive Guide for Businesses

 Internet of Things devices in business

-Now more than ever before, businesses of all sizes are using technology to create streamlined processes and make their operations efficient.
+Now more than ever, businesses of all sizes use technology to streamline processes and improve their operations.
 Even the smallest of small businesses use technology (computers, servers, data storage) to modernize their company activity.
-Each additional connected device can pose a security risk, or it creates an opportunity for the business to strengthen their cyber security framework; the choice is yours
+Each additional connected device can pose a security risk or create an opportunity for the business to strengthen its cyber security framework.

 • Industrial machinery: manufacturing automation such as robotics and machine-driven production